1technophile/OpenMQTTGateway/docs/integrate/home_assistant.md

 # Integrate Home Assistant

+Home Assistant provide the [MQTT integration](https://www.home-assistant.io/integrations/mqtt/) and through this integration it is possible to exploit and manage the messages published by OpenMqttGateway.

+Once this integration on home assistant is configured with the same mqtt broker, it is possible to create devices manually or through the autodiscovery function.

 ## Auto discovery

+From Home Assistant site

+> The discovery of MQTT devices will enable one to use MQTT devices with only minimal configuration effort on the side of Home Assistant.
+The configuration is done on the device itself and the topic used by the device.

-Home Assistant discovery is enabled by default on all binaries and platformio configurations except for UNO.
+On OpenMqttGateway the Home Assistant discovery is enabled by default on all binaries and platformio configurations except for UNO.
 With Arduino IDE please read the [advanced configuration section](../upload/advanced-configuration#auto-discovery) of the documentation.
+Here are a few tips for activating discovery on Home Assistant, but for detailed configuration please refer to the Home Assistant website.

-First enable discovery on your MQTT integration in HASS.
+Enable discovery on your MQTT integration in HASS.

 ![](../img/OpenMQTTGateway-Configuration-Home-Assistant-Discovery-Integration.png)